 Reynoldsville is a tiny town located in the state of West Virginia.
 With a population of 339 people and just one neighborhood, Reynoldsville is the 227th largest community in West Virginia.
-Much of the housing stock in Reynoldsville was built prior to World War II, making it one of the older and more historic towns in the country.
+Reynoldsville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Reynoldsville, you'll notice that it is more blue-collar than most other communities in America.
-43.44% of Reynoldsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Reynoldsville is a town of construction workers and builders, service providers, and managers.
-There are especially a lot of people living in Reynoldsville who work in law enforcement and fire fighting (22.95%), business and financial occupations (22.95%), and sales jobs (5.74%).
+Reynoldsville is a blue-collar town, with 41.90% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Reynoldsville is a town of service providers, construction workers and builders, and managers.
+There are especially a lot of people living in Reynoldsville who work in law enforcement and fire fighting (29.52%), business and financial occupations (13.33%), and office and administrative support (10.48%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Reynoldsville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Reynoldsville has few renters and college students.
 But the biggest reason it is quieter in Reynoldsville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Reynoldsville may be for you.